tsdalton/ml-lib/README.md

-# ml-lib
+# ml-libr
-Implementations of popular machine learning algorithms
+Implementations of popular machine learning algorithms in various languages.
+This is a personal project for implementing algorithms as I learn them.